AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group\ 3:\ Classification\ Models}}$$-->
 ### Group B.2.
 Classification Models.

 These models are designed to predict the probability that a record is associated with different output classes.
+For example, a model that can predict the probability (or risk) that a patient may suffer from cancer.
+Another example would be a model capable to predict if a given image contain similar types of vehicles like a car, a van, a bicycle, a motorbike, a lorry etc and it shows for each type of vehicle how likely it is the image contains them.

 This could be a single value *P(voting in next election)* or the likelihoods associated with a finite set of classes e.g. *P(votes for party X)* or linking genetic/health records to different disease diagnoses.

+> [!IMPORTANT]
+> *Note that in traditional type of ML classification methods include KNN or SVMs, however, since these methods embed data, for the purpose of disclosure control such methods are excluded from this category.*

 #### Examples of Classification Models